viplavfauzdar/AuthCode/readme.md

-# Pivotal SSO implicit flow sample application
+# SSO Implicit & Client Credentials flow sample application

 ## Synopsis

-This is a sample application to demonstrate using implicit grant type to access a secure resource using pivotal SSO (site minder) to authenticate and obtain a token
+This is a sample application to demonstrate using implicit & client credentials grant type to access a secure resource using pivotal SSO (site minder) to authenticate and obtain a token

-## Working Example

-You can see a working example at https://implicitflowdemo.apps-np.homedepot.com/

-## Pivotal SSO config
+##  SSO config

 Create SSO service in pivotal of the type **javascript single page app** aka **implicit** grant type.